elaineyan/ci-load-test/docs/README.md

 git push -u origin test-pr-action

 # 4. Create the PR immediately (no browser needed)
-# You may need to install gh first according your OS
+# You may need to install gh according your OS.
-# Go to Settings → Actions → General → Workflow permissions
-# Check ✅ Read and write permissions and ✅ Allow GitHub Actions to create and approve pull requests
+# Go to Settings → Actions → General → Workflow permissions, Make sure ✅ Read and write permissions and ✅ Allow GitHub Actions to create and approve pull requests are enabled.
 gh auth login # Only need to run at the first time gh pr create --title "Test PR - trigger Actions"